Our insurrection will not be televised

 https://www.neme.org/texts/our-insurrection-will-not-be-televised

-On 18-19 April 2026, NeMe has organised the COST funded Training School “Decentralised networks of care“ which focused on the “numerous challenges, including funding constraints, competition for resources, and changing audience demographics,” and how cultural NGO workers are considered in many countries as “hobbyists with their work not sufficiently recognised as a vital part of the economy and societal health.”
+On 18-19 April 2026, NeMe has organised the COST funded Training School “Decentralised networks of care“ which focused on the “numerous challenges [faced by NGOs], including funding constraints, competition for resources, and changing audience demographics,” and how cultural NGO workers are considered in many countries as “hobbyists with their work not sufficiently recognised as a vital part of the economy and societal health.”
 On May 25, and June 10 2026, I delivered variations of a talk outlining the activism we have been doing since 2020, and the theory that informs it.
 The first was for the COST funded Training School, “Subversive, Investigative, and Open Source Practices“ at the University of Galway which was co-organised by the University of Galway, Sheffield Hallam University, and NeMe; and the second was at the “Ask Pay Trust“ conference in Larnaca, which was organised by D6:EU.

 Glossary